marklindsey11/hashgraph/docs/sdks/file-storage/update-a-file.md

 //Modify the default max transaction fee from 1 hbar to 2 hbars FileUpdateTransaction txFee = transaction.setMaxTransactionFee(new Hbar(3));

-//Build the transaction, sign with the original key, sign with the new key, sign with the client opeator key and submit the transaction to a Hedera network
+//Build the transaction, sign with the original key, sign with the new key, sign with the client operator key and submit the transaction to a Hedera network
 TransactionId txId = txFee.build(client).sign(key).sign(newKey).execute(client);

 //Request the receipt of the transaction